I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Internet is filled with videos of males riding skateboards off the roofs of houses followed by the entirely predictable visit to the fracture clinic.
 Others do stupid things with fireworks and explosives.
 Mountain bikes and motorcycles are favourite machines for causing serious injury.

-These clips are visual testimony to the existence of Male Idiot Theory (MIT).
+These clips are a visual testimony to the existence of Male Idiot Theory (MIT).

 Hospital emergency rooms are where victims of MIT go to get patched up.
 Anecdotal evidence suggests that more males than females get injured playing sports, or crashing cars, or mistakenly believing the gun wasn’t loaded.
 But, anecdotal evidence does not stand up to the rigours of scientific enquiry.